AdobeDocs/experience-manager-cloud-service.en/help/assets/bulk-import-assets-view.md

    >If you are using OneDrive as the data source, specify the source folder path based on the following rules:
    >* Specify the Root folder name only, without the domain.
 If the full URL path of the folder is `https://my.sharepoint.com/my?id=/personal/user/Documents/Importfolder/`, specify `/Importfolder/` in the **[!UICONTROL Source Folder]** field.
    >* If the folder name contains multiple words separated by spaces, specify the name with the spaces in the Bulk Import configuration.
-   >* The source folder must be located at the root of the directory; folder paths are not supported.
+   >* The source folder must be located at the root of the directory.
+Folder paths are not supported.

 1. (Optional) Select the **[!UICONTROL Delete source file after import]** option to delete the original files from the source data store after the files are imported into Experience Manager Assets.
 1. Select the **[!UICONTROL Import Mode]**.
 Select **[!UICONTROL Skip]**, **[!UICONTROL Replace]**, or **[!UICONTROL Create Version]**.
 Skip mode is the default and in this mode, the ingestor skips to import an asset if it exists already.